 Foreign Rental Income & IRS Tax Reporting – Summary Review Guide

 Foreign Rental Income: The impact of Foreign Real Estate on U.S. Tax Law, FBAR and FATCA can be very serious, and costly.
-Many people misunderstand the IRS requirements regarding the reporting for Foreign Rental Income.
+Many people misunderstand the IRS requirements regarding the reporting of Foreign Rental Income.

 Foreign Rental Income

-The tax laws involving rental income vary depending on which country the rental income is earned in.
+Foreign tax laws involving rental income vary depending on which country the rental income is earned in.
 This is because in many countries, there are minimum threshold requirements before real estate income has to be reported on a foreign tax return.

 IRS Tax on All Foreign Rental Income

-The following summary will breakdown the most common issues involving Foreign Rental Income.
+The following summary will breakdown the most common issues involving Foreign Rental Income: